lxcid/ToolingInSwift/Tooling in Swift.md

 ^ Start of with this quote.

+^ 2 year ago I gave a CI talk.

+^ This is like a continuoation to it.

+^ Along the way, we will try to write a few swift tools to aids our app.

 ^ As a programmer, it is your job to put yourself out of business.

 ---